yuval-a/deriveODM/readme.md

 var bship = new Battleship("The Destroyer");
 ```

-The `derive` method returns a new Model Class (*not* a subclass of the original Model class) - that uses the **same** existing database synchronization engine (SyncManager), that is already running for the parent model class (So the `Battleship` class will use the SyncManager of the `Spaceship` class, which is associated with the `Spaceships` Mongo collection).
+The `derive` method returns a new Model Class (*not* a subclass of the original Model class) - that shares the same collection as its "parent" data model (so both will
+be part of the `Spaceships` collection, and both will use the same existing database synchronization engine (SyncManager).

 It is also possible to "override" properties and values in the derived model, and so we can simply "override" the `_TYPE` property in the derived model, and
 set its default value to "`Battleship`".
 There won't even be a need for a subclass in this case: